 Permaculture Internship in Malawi

-This permaculture internship in Malawi offers the opportunity to gain practical experience in the application of permaculture to drive sustainable development.
-As an intern, you’ll be part of a small team providing permaculture training to teachers in a rural setting, and you’ll have a hand in the further development of the program.
+This Permaculture Internship in Malawi offers the opportunity to gain experience in the application of a decentralized after-school program.
+Your tasks will differ depending on the time of year, as the program is syllabus-based around the school year and planting season.
+As an intern, you’ll be part of a small team providing permaculture training to teachers in a rural setting; either through the annual teacher training, termly teachers meetings, or end of school year Open Days at the individual schools.
+You will also have a hand in the further development and sustainability of the program by working with key demonstration schools and skill sharing through strategic partnerships.

-It’s a great opportunity to put theoretical knowledge into practice, to gain a thorough understanding of the grassroots permaculture project, and to contribute to a worthwhile cause building resilience to climate change.
-Your role will the tailored to your skills and knowledge, so that you can have an optimum learning experience.
+Take advantage of this great opportunity to put theoretical knowledge into practice, gain an understanding of a grassroots permaculture project, and contribute to a worthwhile cause helping local communities build resilience to climate change.
+Your role will the tailored to your skills and knowledge, so that you can boost your professional development and have a valuable learning experience.

 ORGANIZATION